iunera/nlweb-js-client/README.md

 <script src="https://unpkg.com/nlweb-js-client/dist/nlweb-js-client.min.js"></script>
 ```

-You can also use a specific version by adding the version number to the URL (e.g., `https://unpkg.com/nlweb-js-client@1.0.0/...`).
+You can also use a specific version by adding the version number to the URL (e.g., `https://unpkg.com/nlweb-js-client@1.0.2/...`).

 ### Direct Download

-You can also download the latest release from the [GitHub repository](https://github.com/iunera/nlweb-js-client/releases) and include the files directly in your project.
+Download the latest release from the [GitHub repository](https://github.com/iunera/nlweb-js-client/releases) and include the files directly in your project.

-## Usage
+## Quick Start Guide

-### HTML Structure
+### Basic HTML Structure

 The chat interface requires the following HTML structure: